Know your Fanta Pants*:

 - Stay overnight on the floor in very basic jungle hut accommodation

-Walk a bit more before we board a longboat down the Melinau River.
-Stop by Deer Cave, home to 32 million bats.
-Its Bruce Wayne's worst nightmare.
+Walk a bit more before a longboat down the Melinau River.
+Stop by Wind and Clearwater Cave as well as Deer Cave, home to 32 million bats.
+It's Bruce Wayne's worst nightmare.

 - Catch the longboat down the Melinau River to Mulu